 On this dayMay 15, 1970

-Mississippi Police Open Fire on Protesting Jackson State College Students, Killing Two
+Mississippi Police Open Fire on Crowd of Jackson State College Students, Killing Two

 On the evening of May 14th, students were gathered on Lynch Street, a road connecting the predominately Black college campus to the more affluent white neighborhood in Jackson.
 Police reports allege that the students had been throwing rocks and bottles at passing white motorists; students and white motorists had a tense relationship because the white motorists would yell racial slurs and taunt the students as they passed.
 Later that evening, a person not believed to be a student set fire to a dump truck.
 Firemen arriving to respond to the blaze called police, claiming to need protection from the gathering students.